dotnet/docs/docs/csharp/language-reference/operators/assignment-operator.md

 [!code-csharp[ref assignment operator](snippets/shared/AssignmentOperator.cs#RefAssignment)]

-In the case of the ref assignment operator, the both of its operands must be of the same type.
+In the case of the ref assignment operator, both of its operands must be of the same type.

 ## Compound assignment